Paul Durand-Ruel (1831-1922)

 Paul himself joined the business after the 1848 Revolution.
 He absorbed all he could from his father, and travelled around Europe to discover new artists and sell pictures.
 During the 1840s and 50s, the Durand-Ruel gallery specialized in particular in Barbizon School of landscape painting by artists like Camille Corot (1796-1875).
 In 1862 Paul Durand-Ruel married Eva Lafon with whom he later had five children.
 In 1863, his growing knowledge and status was confirmed when he acted as a "resident art expert" during a major art auction.
 In 1865 he assumed control of the family firm on the death of his father.

 In 1871 Paul Durand-Ruel was introduced to Monet and Pissarro by the Barbizon School painter Charles-Francois Daubigny, during their stay in London during the Franco-Prussian War.
 Afterwards he rapidly became familiar both with their works and those of fellow Impressionists Edouard Manet (1832-83), Edgar Degas (1834-1917), Alfred Sisley (1839-1899), Paul Cezanne (1839-1906), Berthe Morisot (1841-95), and Pierre Renoir (1841-1919).
 In one of his earliest deals, he bought 23 paintings by Manet (for 35,000 francs).
 His massive purchases, which unfortunately became unsustainable due to the lack of buyers, provided a huge financial and psychological boost to the group, and showed that they didn't have to be accepted by the official Paris Salon in order to survive.
+(Note: later, in addition to the official Salon and the Salon des Refuses, the authorities permitted the Salon des Independants - from 1884 - and the Salon d'Automne from 1903.)

 In 1874 the Impressionist 'group' held their first joint exhibition.
 It opened for 4 weeks on 15 April 1874, in studios rented by the photographer Nadar at 35 Boulevard des Capucines.
 The exhibition, however, made such a loss that the artists were forced to disband the company they had only just formed.
 The following March, with the help of Durand-Ruel, they held a public auction at the Hotel Drouot, which proved even more disappointing, with the average price hardly exceeding 100 francs a painting.
 In 1876, Paul Durand-Ruel hosted a second exhibition of Impressionism in his own gallery.
 Both the show and his gallery were described as "insane".